-HVAC helpers work with seasoned HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work alongside more experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

 These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they remain an important part of quality HVAC service.